dgageot/simplelenium/README.md

 it served me well.

 Simplelenium deals properly and out-of-the-box with timing issues and `StaleElementReferenceExceptions`.
+It supports running tests in parallel without you thinking about it.
 Give it a try and you'll be surprises how Selenium testing can be fun again (ever?).

 ## Setup (Maven)